Kensington Oval: Outfield

 In 2004, the STRI construction team were chosen to redevelop the Kensington Oval outfield, after they were previously involved with the Lord's Cricket Ground outfield reconstruction.

 The topsoil on the ground's previous outfield was a sandy clay loam, which struggled to cope with Bridgetown's occasional heavy rainfall, with climate data indicating that a storm lasting up to an hour could dump about 50mm of rain once every five years.
 The topsoil was a complete mixture of soils and significantly varied in depth, lying over ancient coral reef limestone.

 The new outfield consists of 175 mm of amended root-zone, 125 mm of unamended root-zone sand, a 50 mm blinding layer, and a 100 mm gravel drainage layer.

 Although many types of grass options was suggested to be used for the outfield, it was decided to use Tifway 419 hybrid Bermuda grass as this type of grass is highly disease resistant, dense and spreads quickly to ensure quick recovery from injury and allows close mowing.

 The pitch square was reconstructed with four main individual pitches and a profile consisting of 200 mm of clay over 150 mm of medium-fine sand along with a gravel drainage layer.
 The square's soil is made up of 71% clay, 14% silt, and 14% sand; during the redevelopment, it was isolated from the rest of the ground so that it could be constructed before the outfield was completed.
 The pitch square was sown down with Princess Bermuda grass, with the base and soil added in layers, before completion in May 2006.

 Events

 The Kensington Oval has also hosted many non-cricket events, such as matches of the Barbados national football team, hockey, inter-school athletics, Miss Barbados pageants, and concert events.
 The ground also has a jumbo TV screen and also a jacuzzi type area, for fans to watch while relaxing in the pool (similar to Chase Field in Phoenix, Arizona).
 Behind this is a large grassy hill for fans to have picnics on, which has a bunker underneath for the media.

 On 5 August 2011 Rihanna performed at the Kensington Oval for the first time in her home country on her Loud Tour.
 She planned another show for 1 November 2013 as a part her Diamonds World Tour, however the concert was cancelled due to technical difficulties.

+The ground was selected to host all eight matches of the 2026 Women's Caribbean Premier League, marking the first time the venue hosted the tournament as a standalone event.